Scott Disick Hospitalized, Placed On 5150 Psychiatric Hold

 Scott Disick was reportedly in such bad shape weeks ago that he was taken to the hospital after being deemed as a danger to himself and others.

-According to a new report from The Blast, authorities in Los Angeles, including the Fire Department and the L.A.
+According to a new report from the Blast, authorities in Los Angeles, including the Fire Department and the L.A.
 County Sheriffs, responded to a call from Scott Disick’s Hidden Hills bachelor pad just before 5 p.m. on August 18 and transported the reality star to the West Hills Hospital.

 While Scott Disick was reportedly in need of some sort of assistance, he was not cooperative with authorities, which is what led to the sheriffs being called.
-That said, The Blast noted that by the time the sheriffs arrived to the scene, Disick had calmed himself down and begun to comply with the orders of officials.
+That said, the Blast noted that by the time the sheriffs arrived to the scene, Disick had calmed himself down and begun to comply with the orders of officials.

 A short time later, Scott Disick was placed on a 5150 psychiatric hold and taken to the West Hills Hospital’s emergency room.
 As The Blast explained, a 5150 psychiatric hold is enforced when a patient is determined to be a danger to themselves or others and can last for up to 72 hours.
 However, in Disick’s case, he was reportedly allowed to leave the hospital prior to the maximum hold and was seen out in Los Angeles with a friend days later